-Securities Being Offered Up to 2,056,000 shares of common stock shares are quoted on the OTC-BB, and thereafter at prevailing market prices or at privately negotiated prices.
+Securities Being Offered Up to 2,056,000 shares of common stock Offering Price The initial offering price is \$0.05 per share, which is the price paid to the Company by the Selling Security Holders, until our shares are quoted on the OTC-BB, and thereafter at prevailing market prices or at privately negotiated prices.
 The Selling Security Holders, however, will each make their own decisions about the price at which they choose to sell their shares.
 See "Plan of Distribution."
 There is no market for our common stock and there can be no assurances that a market will develop in the future.
+Terms of the Offering The selling security holders will determine when and how they will sell the common stock offered in this prospectus.
+Refer to "Plan of Distribution."
+Securities Issued 4,120,000 shares of our common stock are issued and outstanding as of June 15, 2005.
+Use of Proceeds All of the common stock to be sold under this prospectus will be sold by existing shareholders and we will not receive any proceeds from the sale of the common stock by the selling security holders.